namhyung/uftrace/doc/uftrace-graph.md

 ===========
 This command shows a function call graph for the binary or the given function in a uftrace record datafile.
-If the function name is omitted, whole function call graph will be shonw.
+If the function name is omitted, whole function call graph will be shown.
 If user gives a function name it will show backtrace and calling functions.
 Each function in the output is annotated with a hit count and the total time spent running that function.